phalcon-orphanage/docs/en/application-cli.md

 <a name='tasks'></a>
 ## Tasks

 Tasks work similar to controllers.
-Any CLI application needs at least a MainTask and a mainAction and every task needs to have a mainAction which will run if no action is given explicitly.
+Any CLI application needs at least a `MainTask` class and a `mainAction()` method.
+Every task needs to have a `mainAction()` method which will run if no action is given explicitly.

 Below is an example of the `app/tasks/MainTask.php` file: